 Although the Liberian Constitution provides that either parent can pass nationality to their children, the nationality law itself restricts this, which Liberia acknowledges in its Seventh and Eighth Periodic Reports to the Committee.
 Section 20.1(b) of the Aliens and Nationality Law: Part III, Nationality and Naturalization 1973-1974 discriminates on the basis of sex.
-The provision states: "A person born outside Liberia whose father (i) was born a citizen of Liberia; (ii) was a citizen of Liberia at the time of the birth of such child, and (iii) had resided in Liberia prior to the birth of such child."
+The provision states: "The following shall be citizens of Liberia at birth: ...
+A person born outside Liberia whose father (i) was born a citizen of Liberia; (ii) was a citizen of Liberia at the time of the birth of such child, and (iii) had resided in Liberia prior to the birth of such child."
 In effect, Liberian women cannot pass on their Liberian citizenship to their children who are born abroad, regardless of whether their children are born in or out of wedlock.
-Fathers, however, can pass on their Liberian citizenship to children born both in Liberia and abroad.3
+Fathers, however, can pass on their Liberian citizenship to children born both in Liberia and abroad.